litepalette/litepalette.github.io/_posts/2020-02-05-information-theory-podcast.md

-### **A hierarchical organisation in the cortex, beings and nature**
+### **Hierarchical organisation in the higher cortex, in living things and nature**

 - The cortex has an hierarchical organisation

-  - Literal or abstractedly?

 - The association cortex is at the top of this hierarchy
   - Mysterious and no modular, clear function
   - Unlike the visual system

 Does something being fiction means it is less real than something?
-Who decides the ontological hierarchy? (which warrants violence and moral positions… etc.) Layering ontologies being symptomatic of the hierarchical nature of the ordered universe?
+Who decides the ontological hierarchy?
+Layering ontologies being symptomatic of the hierarchical nature of the ordered universe?